intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Requests.md

 Parameter | Description
 --- | --- | ---
 `device` | The device identifier.
-`dataset` | A dataset whiuch has been pre-configured for the requested device.
+`dataset` | An array of data items in a schema which is specific to the requested device.

 ### /device Query parameters
 There are no query parameters for the `/device` route.